shaunschembri/ElasticTMDB/README.md

 ```
 As the above categories also include TV shows, a programme should be a minimum of 70 minutes in length to be considered a movie.

 The preprocess.py file includes a python function that is executed before a programme is processed.
 The included function will remove all title tags except one with the attribute lang set to "xx" if this is present.
 This attribute contains the original name of the program hence replacing any localised version of the programme.
-Pre-processing can be switched on inside the elastictmdb.ini config file.
+Pre-processing can be switched on inside the elastictmdb.conf config file.

 ```
 usage: process_xmltv.py [-h] [-i INPUT] [-o OUTPUT] [-l LOGFILE]